 At age six, Valma watched the famed Russian ballerina Anna Pavlova dance at His Majesty’s Theatre in Brisbane.
 At nine, she herself danced professionally on the same stage.
 In her late teens she was appointed assistant teacher at the city’s premier dance academy.
 She also taught under her own name and was the first teacher of four-year-old Garth Welch, who progressed to become the principal male dancer for The Australian Ballet, and a noted choreographer.
 Arrangements had been made for Valma to continue her ballet studies and career in London, but those plans were dashed by the death of her mother and, in 1939, the outbreak of World War II.
 She married Colin Hunter in 1942 and gave birth to daughter Diane in 1943 while her husband was in England with the Royal Australian Air Force.
 Their son David was born after the war – a baby boomer.

 Valma’s keen interest in the world of ballet and music never wavered.
 She arranged for her children to take lessons and although neither of them excelled in those areas – David always preferred wielding a cricket bat to a violin bow – they both credit their mother with instilling in them a love for music and an appreciation for the arts.
-The Alice Downs Scholarship for Young Violinists is intended to enable a promising student of the violin or viola – a resident of Camden County NJ, age 11 to 19 – to enroll as a Day Participant at the Philadelphia International Music Festival’s two-week summer program at Bryn Mawr College in Philadelphia, PA.
+The Alice Downs Scholarship for Young Violinists is intended to enable a promising student of the violin or viola – a resident of Southern New Jersey , age 13 to 19 – to enroll as a Day Participant at the Philadelphia International Music Festival’s two-week summer program at Valley Forge Military Academy in Wayne, PA.

-The recipient of the Alice Downs Scholarship receives: Full tuition to a two-week program* at the Philadelphia International Music Festival, Bryn Mawr, PA (9:00 a.m. – 5:15 p.m.), one Festival tee-shirt, and four tickets to the Festival’s Music for Healing Concert, featuring members of The Philadelphia Orchestra and other world-class musicians, in June or July 2020.
+The recipient of the Alice Downs Scholarship receives: Full tuition to a two-week program* at the Philadelphia International Music Festival, Wayne, PA (9:00 a.m. – 5:15 p.m.).

 Who May Apply?

 Any student of violin or viola between the ages of 13 and 19 residing in Camden, Gloucester, or Burlington counties in New Jersey.